Read-The-Question/rtq-review/src/pages/md/owners/owner_sc_all.md

 As per the question,

-Distance between the first and the last Pole
+Let's find the distance between the first and the last pole

 $
 \begin{aligned}